Christian Yelich Player Props: Brewers vs. Braves

 Christian Yelich At The Plate

-- Among qualifying hitters in MLB play, he ranks 22nd in batting average, 15th in on-base percentage, and 35th in slugging.
+- Among the qualified batters in MLB, he ranks 26th in batting average, 19th in on-base percentage, and 38th in slugging.

+- Yelich is batting .286 with one homer during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.